MingliZhang/final_426/README.md

 1. save all files.
 2. open terminal and type in the following commands:
 3. git add . (with the .)
-4. git sommit -m "PUT SOME MESSAGE HERE."
+4. git commit -m "PUT SOME MESSAGE HERE."
 5. Now your code have been commited.
 6. Note: Commit does not mean push the repositorie to github.
 It simply creates a new git "frame".
 This frame stores a snapshot of the current saved folder and all the files in it.
 Beware that only rebase will change the history timeline of git commits.